xyproto/palgen/README.md

 ### Included utilities

 * `png256`, for converting a truecolor PNG image to an indexed PNG image, with a custom palette of 256 colors.
+* `png2palette`, for extracting a palette from a truecolor PNG image and write the palette as an indexed 256 color PNG image.
+* `png2gpl`, for extracting a palette from a truecolor PNG image and write the palette as a GIMP palette file (`.gpl`).

 ### Image Comparison